wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/use-cases.rst

       # /Library/Ossec/bin/wazuh-control restart

 #.
-On your Wazuh dashboard, navigate to the SCA tab and select the macOS endpoint to view the results of the custom SCA check you have created.
+On your Wazuh dashboard, navigate to the SCA module and select the macOS endpoint to view the results of the custom SCA check you have created.

   .. thumbnail:: /images/sca/macos-sca-check-results.png
      :title: macOS results of the custom SCA check